kinderhead/LuaDatapack/README.md

 Example, to run `data/foo/lua/bar.lua`: `/lua foo:bar`

-Arguments can be accessed via an array named `args`
+Arguments can be accessed via an array called `args` in the lua script

 ## Api